ib-bib/CodeCollaborationBasics/README.md

 #### *Your Quotes go here:*

-1. Abubakre Osama - “Art is worth the pain.” - Jhin
+1. (Abubakre Osama - “Art is worth the pain.” ~ Jhin)
 2.